 “No matter what year the trailer was built, a stronger rear guard could have been installed,” Ms. Karth said, according to RTV6.
 “I’m beyond frustrated and angry and in disbelief that opposition continues against solving a preventable public health and traffic safety problem.
 On my part, I continue to raise awareness and urge DOT to move forward with rulemaking and Congress to pass a law forcing them to do so.”

 Lois Durso, a Florida mother who lost her 26-year-old daughter Roya in an underride crash, also advocated for better regulations alongside Ms. Karth.
-She also believes the lack of action on Capitol Hill is costing people their lives.
+She also believes the lack of action on Capitol Hill costs people their lives.

 Truck accident lawyer

-Chris Glover, the managing attorney for our Atlanta office, has experience handling vehicle accident cases involving 18-wheelers, heavy trucks and other commercial vehicles.
-He would be happy to talk with you about a case involving truck accidents including serious injuries and deaths as a result of underride crashes.
-Attorneys like Chris hope to spur manufacturers and industry to change the way they make and regulate products in order to better protect consumers.
+Chris Glover, the managing attorney for our Atlanta office, has experience handling vehicle accident cases involving 18-wheelers, heavy trucks, and other commercial vehicles.
+He would be happy to talk with you about a case involving truck accidents, including serious injuries and deaths resulting from underride crashes.
+Attorneys like Chris hope to spur manufacturers and industry to change the way they make and regulate products to protect consumers better.